Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
 - Menu browsable without login
 - Each item links to dietary info, availability, and pricing
-- Updated in real-time based on inventory
+- Menu updates are performed manually by the admin; real-time availability updates are not supported in this phase.
+> *Note: Dynamic updates tied to inventory levels are outside the current scope.*
 ---